To configure O365 apps in the Citrix Workspace app, make sure to complete the following:

 Note: The only change you must do is to make sure “Name ID” is the Active Directory GUID.

-- Ensure advanced attributes also send
+- Ensure that advanced attributes also send

 - Attribute Name: